Rheinisches Braunkohlerevier: Northern District (Nordrevier)

 The northern district adjoins the seam-free Kasterer Horst and the Erft bend to the east and extends with the Garzweiler I and II opencast mines as far as Jüchen and Erkelenz, with the lignite seams extending to even greater depths below the Niers and Schwalm rivers.
 It also includes parts of the Erftscholle with the Hambach deep open pit mine near Jülich.
 Here, overburden and coal are extracted using large equipment such as bucket wheel excavators, and the pits are then backfilled using large-scale conveyor systems and spreaders.
 The coal is transported to the plants in the south by a dedicated rail network (north-south railroad (Garzweiler) and Hambach railroad).
 The Sophienhöhe spoil heap (290 m. above sea level) towers over the Jülicher Börde, visible from afar.

 Western district (Westrevier)

 The western coalfield between Düren, Weisweiler, Eschweiler, Alsdorf, Aldenhoven and Jülich with the former Zukunft open pit mine, BIAG Zukunft and the Inden open pit mine uses seams of the Rurscholle to supply the Weisweiler power plant.

 Mining the less thick lignite seams adjacent to this area is not economically viable at present.
 This is all the more true as it would involve resettlement measures at the same time.

-Einige Industriestandorte am Rande des Reviers entwickelten sich dank der Braunkohle, so zum Beispiel die 1939 aus einer Kohlehydrierungs-Fabrik entstandene Raffinerie in Wesseling oder das Schaltwerk und Umspannwerk des RWE in Brauweiler.
-Sie werden gemeinhin mit zum Revier gerechnet.
+Several industrial areas around the mining area have developed based on lignite, eg the Wesseling oil refinery which developed from a coal liquefaction plant founded in 1939, or the RWE transformer and electrical substation in Brauweiler.
+These are usually classed as being within the district.